hyperledger/besu-docs/docs/Concepts/Transactions/Transaction-Pool.md

 # Transaction Pool

+Mining nodes maintain a transaction pool where pending transactions are stored before they are processed.

 Options and methods for configuring and monitoring the transaction pool include:

 * [`txpool_besuTransactions`](../../Reference/API-Methods.md#txpool_besutransactions) JSON-RPC API method to list